SheltonTolbert/dot-files/README.md

 #### keeping up to date

-- run `~/.dotfiles/update` to update sym-links. this skips the dependency installiation step
+- run `~/.dotfiles/update` to update sym-links. this skips the dependency installation step